Meet Our Executive Leadership Team.

-Over the course of his career, Peter has held positions in all areas of the treatment industry, recognizing the urgent need for high-quality residential services for substance abuse and mental health.
-In 2008, Peter took over the reigns at a struggling Pennsylvania substance abuse facility, turning it around to become an advanced, reputable provider once again.
+Over the course of his career, Peter has held positions in all areas of the treatment industry, recognizing the urgent need for high-quality residential services for substance use and mental health.
+In 2008, Peter took over the reins at a struggling Pennsylvania substance use facility, turning it around to become an advanced, reputable provider once again.

 This success inspired Peter to open his own facility — Retreat at Lancaster County, PA — in 2011, a 120-bed residential drug and alcohol treatment center providing all levels of care.

 The revolutionary Retreat model gave rise to a large national network of facilities, starting with the single Pennsylvania site and growing into a family of locations in Florida and Connecticut, as well.

 When he isn’t working, Peter enjoys recreational time with family and a number of outdoor sports, including skiing, snowboarding with his son, and riding motorcycles.
 He is also a dedicated musician with a passion for singing, songwriting, and playing guitar.

 Ken Kosza, MA, BA, is the Chief Operating Officer for Retreat Behavioral Health.
 A longtime senior executive in the behavioral healthcare industry, Ken began his career as a mental health counselor, before quickly rising through the ranks at healthcare providers throughout the Northeast.